ON-CAMPUS HOUSING FOR 2016-2017

-The entire process is detailed in the Returning Student Sign Up Guide.
+The entire process is detailed in the Returning Student Sign Up Guide for Upper-Division Open Enrollment.

 On-campus residents always have something to do and someone to meet.
 Whether you're hanging out in the common rooms or participating in activies and events, you'll connect with other students in the residence halls on a daily basis.

-Associate in Arts students are eligible to apply for the Bridge Experience, a Living Learning Community in Independence East designed to support your needs.
+Associate in Arts students who receive a March 2016 time slot are eligible to return to the housing application in February and apply for the Bridge Experience, a Living Learning Community in Independence East designed to support your needs.
+If you don't get an initial time slot for March, you will still have an opportunity to request the Bridge Experience community.

 Just like all resident students, you can also participate in leadership and learning opportunities like the Student Initiative Fund, Service Initiatives and Complex Community Council.
 These are great ways to not only get engaged, but to enhance the skills and experience needed in life after college.

 Learn more about our Theme Housing and Living Learning Communities and how to apply below:

 Relax.
 We've got it covered.